ManuelOtt-code/Project-DC/README.md

 There are additional files on google drive, for which you find the links here as well as in the files where they occur:

-Raw data (too big for GitHub): https://drive.google.com/file/d/1oc3pU4BPqn1T-Rta9qZtYNfypGgWt3XH/view?usp=drive_link
+Raw data (too big for GitHub): https://drive.google.com/file/d/1oc3pU4BPqn1T-Rta9qZtYNfypGgWt3XH/view?usp=drive_link or directly from the AODB website https://aodb.idruglab.cn/download

 Datasets with mordred features (there for compatiility reasons): https://drive.google.com/drive/folders/1fEYwcm-BhcSAYfu7k8B3RQa5blveeVR_?usp=sharing